MitaliV6/Terraform-Auto-Scaling-Group-Based-on-Load-Average/README.md

 Email alerts are enabled for all the events (auto scaling and refreshing)

 PREREQUISITES :
-1. Acceess Key and Secret Access Key of AWS.
+1. Access Key and Secret Access Key of AWS.
 2. Default VPC & Subnet IDs.

 PREREQUISITES in AMI :